gthomsen/knowledge-graph/Managing Conda Channels in .condarc.md

 Tags: #python #conda #user-configuration

 Channels can be specified in `.condarc` so they aren't repeatedly specified on the command line.
-Priotization can also be requested in the case where channels overlap in what they offer.
+Prioritization can also be requested in the case where channels overlap in what they offer.

 Specified like so:
 ```shell